1. Introduction

 This policy will conform to all Equality and Diversity legislation and requirements set out by the Group’s Equality and Diversity Policy.

-Reasonable adjustments in line with the Equalities Act such as accessibility to discuss complaints with staff, allowing more time than we would usually for someone to provide information that we need and the provision of information in a different format e.g. large print, audio tape, an alternative language or where the services of a translator are required can be provided upon request.
+Reasonable adjustments in line with the Equalities Act such as accessibility to discuss complaints with employees, allowing more time than we would usually for someone to provide information that we need and the provision of information in a different format e.g. large print, audio tape, an alternative language or where the services of a translator are required can be provided upon request.

 Value for Money -

 In certain cases there may be times when residents or customers may suffer some disadvantage or loss as a result of actions, error or mistakes made by us.
 In these instances compensation may be considered.
-(For more information please see our Compensation Policy.)

 We will regularly review the cost and quality of the complaints handling service and seek efficiencies.
 To assist with this process we will obtain relevant benchmarking information provided by other housing providers.